 Is extensive training necessary for a Masseur in order to be successful?

-I don't know that I would say extensive training is necessary but some training is necessary.
-I was taught from fellow masseurs.
-I'm a avid believer in being respectful, clean and discreet.
-As I continue on my journey I continue to improve on my techniques and learn more.
-All I can say is I've been doing this over three years and have been successful and have many repeat clients.
+I don't know that I would say extensive training is necessary but some training is absolutely necessary.
+I was taught from other licensed masseurs and classes.
+As I continue on my journey I constantly improve on my techniques and learn more.
+Experience and intuition of the body Is important also.
+I've learned as much In my 6 years of doing massage as anything.

 How do you like clients to feel about the experience when they leave?

 I absolutely want them to get more than they expect and have an experience that they won't forget.
 By the time I'm finished I want them to be a 100% comfortable with me.
 I have a great repeat customer base and am often told I give the best massage they've ever had.

 Why did you become a Masseur?

 I was a male entertainer for 6 months and what I enjoyed the most was getting to spend one-on-one time with clients and get to know more about them.
 I didn't have a lot of experience in the entertainment business but I found that clients were happy and a nice massage.
 That's how I found my niche.
 I begin doing it professionally.
 From there it has continued to grow and evolve.
 Really it found me and I still enjoy it.

 What advice would you give to someone who wants to be a Masseur?